-(5) Linesmen are assistants of the referee.
-In no case shall the referee consider the intervention of a linesman if he himself has seen the incident and from his position on the field, is better able to judge.
-With this reserve, and the linesman neutral, the referee can consider the intervention, and if the information of the linesman applies to that phase of the game immediately before the scoring of a goal, the referee may act thereon and cancel the goal.
+(5) Assistant referees cooperate with the referee.
+In no case shall the referee consider the intervention of an assistant referee if he himself has seen the incident and from his position on the field, is better able to judge.
+With this reserve, and the assistant referee neutral, the referee can consider the intervention, and if the information of the assistant referee applies to that phase of the game immediately before the scoring of a goal, the referee may act thereon and cancel the goal.